Chart Color Schemes

 Gannawarra has shown very soft population growth performance across periods assessed by AreaSearch

-Gannawarra's population, as per AreaSearch's analysis, is approximately 6,711 as of November 2025.
-This figure reflects a decrease of 8 individuals since the 2021 Census, which reported a population of 6,719 people.
-The change was inferred from the estimated resident population of 6,582 in June 2024 and an additional 71 validated new addresses post-Census date.
-This results in a population density ratio of 1.9 persons per square kilometer.
-Gannawarra's minimal decline of 0.1% since the 2021 Census was marginally better than the SA3 area average (-0.3%).
-Overseas migration primarily drove population growth, being the sole driver of gains during recent periods.
+Gannawarra's population, as per AreaSearch's analysis, was approximately 6711 as of November 2025.
+This figure represents a decrease of 8 individuals (0.1%) since the 2021 Census, which recorded a population of 6719 people.
+The change is inferred from the estimated resident population of 6582 in June 2024 and an additional 71 validated new addresses since the Census date.
+This results in a population density ratio of 1.9 persons per square kilometer, indicating ample space per person.
+Gannawarra's minimal decline of 0.1% since the 2021 census was marginally better than the SA3 area (-0.3%).
+Overseas migration primarily drove population growth during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Gannawarra's population is expected to decline by 1,622 persons by 2041.
-However, specific age cohorts like the 85 and over group are projected to increase by 4 individuals.
+Population projections indicate a decline of 1622 persons by 2041, with the area's population expected to decrease overall.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 4 people.

 Frequently Asked Questions - Population